aldenbro/dhall-tutorial/dhall-scenario/step1/text.md

-Before stepping into Dhall, let's first interact with a more common configuration language, namely JSON.
+# Configuration Languages
+A configuration file is meant to be a human readable and easily parsable document which contains information about the state of a system.
+These are written with different languages tailored for this.
+Some easily recognizable examples are JSON, YAML, TOML, INI, etc.

+A crucial part of DevOps is to both setup a system and maintain it.
+In both of these stages, configuration files can be used to manage third-party packages, testing, specifying version control tools etc.

+However, with the growth and complexity of many projects, using plain configuration languages like JSON can lead to issues such as duplication and files growing to thousands of lines.
+Furthermore, these languages lack the safety features of many programming languages, such as type safety (ignoring Javascript).
+Dhall aims to alleviate these issues.
+However, before introducing Dhall, let's see how a plain configuration language is used.

+## Fixing a JSON file
 We have been given a file `info.json` which contains info regarding the DevOps course.
-You can view the file by running
+You can view the file by running:

 `batcat info.json`{{exec}}

+> NOTE: `batcat` is a `cat` alternative that supports syntax highlighting.

-Unfortunately, the person making the file was very tired, and so some errors slipped in.
-Three errors have been identified:
+Unfortunately, the person making the file was very tired, and some errors slipped in.
+Three specific errors have been identified:

 1. Larissa does not have a field stating how many pull requests she made, even though she's made `5`.
 2. Sofia did not properly get her role of `TA`.